 Search job databases

 Dornsife students have access to Symplicity and Handshake.
-Also, graduating students may submit a request to Student Affairs for a reciprocity letter that allows you to search job listings at any accredited school of public health in the country.
+Also, graduating students may submit a reciprocity request that allows you to search job listings at any accredited school of public health in the country.

 National public health job databases include Explore Health Careers, APHA Public Health Career Mart, and Public Health Jobs.

 Ways to Feel Prepared for a Public Health Interview

 Once you get an interview then it's time to prepare.
 Advanced preparation includes:

 - Conducting research on the company and industry